 Walking Meets Programme (Day Walks & Evening Walks)

-In normal times we also organise a program of evening walks in the summer months going to places in Lancashire and south Cumbria.
-Throughout the year we organise midweek day walks these are publicised either in What’s On or by e-mail.
+We also organise a program of evening walks in the summer months going to places in Lancashire and south Cumbria.
+Throughout the year we organise day walks these are publicised either in What’s On or by e-mail.

 |Date & Time||Sunset/Dusk||Details||Meeting Place||Organiser|